-Steve Johnson MA, MABS, LPC has served as a full-time counselor for 20 years with the desire of offering biblically based counseling to people in the midst of challenges or struggles.
+Steve Johnson MA, MABS, LPC has served as a full-time counselor for over 30 years with the desire of offering biblically based counseling to people in the midst of challenges or struggles.
 Steve desires to offer hope, encouragement, and perspective within a foundation of believing in God’s redemptive purposes for His people.

 Steve works with adults in individual, couples or group counseling.
 For more information about his counseling and specialties, see “Biography” below.